alemuscyber/HoneypotVM/README.md

 Step 3: Modifying the Security Group of the VM

 I assigned an inbound rule to allow any for Port, Protocol, Souce, Destination.
 This makes our VM reachable and vulnerable over the virtual network.
-To ensure reachability I sent icmp pings to the VMs ip and got succesfull replies.
+To ensure reachability I sent ICMP Pings to the VMs IP Address and got succesfull replies.

 ![Image Alt](https://github.com/alemuscyber/HoneypotVM/blob/3b995e07f23c23760adaaba751ead4a2c66ffe97/Screenshot%202026-07-15%20172344.png)